Introduction to the World of a Cat Hoarder

 Margaret explained that people know she loves cats.
 They know that she has a number of cats in her home and that she enjoys Facebook pages that feature cats.
 In fact, she indicated that she posted photos of her own cats at these Facebook sites.

 With some investigation and a Facebook friend linkup with Margaret, the interviewer was able to confirm that dozens of photos of Margaret with different cats are found at different Facebook pages.
 On first blush, the cats in the photos look the same.
 However, upon close inspection, a determination can be made that time and again, these are different felines.
-The interview was well aware how much these cats looked like his own.
+The interview was well aware of how much these cats looked like his own.

 If anyone was really paying attention, and no one seems to be, a member of one of another of these Facebook venues could ascertain that Margaret was posing with an incredible number of individual cats.